Can I Use Neem Oil on Edible Plants

 • Harmful to beneficial insects if sprayed midday.

-• Toxic if ingested in high quantities—especially for infants and children; neem oil ingestion can lead to metabolic acidosis and seizures.
+• Toxic if ingested in high quantities—especially for infants and children.

 • Avoid near aquatic environments.